-First, contribution is pillowcases to children and teens in need of something fun and cheerful to lay their head on.
+First, the contribution is pillowcases for children and teens in need of something fun and cheerful to lay their heads on.

-Third, little blankets or toddlers or lap blankets for elderly & veterans.
+Third, little blankets for toddlers or lap blankets for the elderly & veterans.
 (Roughly need the same size)

 Sixth, is in the process of mapping out financing.
-Water resistant blankets for the homeless & homeless veterans.
+Water-resistant blankets for the homeless & homeless veterans.
 Made out of fleece and nylon which holds in warmth and allows some protection from the elements.
-I love all the people making no sew blankets for the homeless but I started to see a flaw one day: cleanliness ability and water issue, double-sided fleece gets super saturated once wet on one rainy day.
-I wanted to make these so they could stay warm and dry and roll it up with Velcro strapping and easily take it with them.
-I also wanted to find local laundromats willing to help homeless wash and dry their blankets, even it it was a laundry card they could get from a shelter.
+I love all the people making no-sew blankets for the homeless but I started to see a flaw one day: cleanliness ability and water issue, double-sided fleece gets super saturated once wet on one rainy day.
+I wanted to make these so they could stay warm and dry and roll them up with Velcro strapping and easily take it with them.
+I also wanted to find local laundromats willing to help the homeless wash and dry their blankets, even if it was a laundry card they could get from a shelter.

 Most of my donations are items I also make and sell but it was my way to get people to think and look and be involved.
-Tying the community into spreading the warmth and helping an artist keep creating and raise a family!
-If you have ideas, questions or a project you need help with, please send me a message and I'd love to talk with you,
+Tying the community into spreading the warmth and helping an artist keep creating and raising a family!
+If you have ideas, questions, or a project you need help with, please send me a message I'd love to talk with you.